svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_extracting_data_part1.md

 As a data analyst, you're no stranger to the Herculean task of sifting through heaps of documents, emails, and web pages to find those few precious nuggets of information.
 It's like finding a needle in a haystack, right?
 But what if I told you that there's a magic wand in the Julia universe that can turn this tedious task into a piece of cake?
 Enter `aiextract` from PromptingTools.jl and say goodbye to the old days of wrestling with complex regex patterns!

-## Real-Life Magic with aiextract

-Let's dive into some real-life magic with `aiextract`.

-### Example 1: The Contact Information from a Conference
+## Example 1: The Contact Information from a Conference

 Picture this: You have a blob of notes from a conference mentioning several contacts from different companies that you met and you want to ping them.
 Traditional methods would have you manually searching each name, company, and contact detail and using some crazy Regex rules.
 But with `aiextract`, it's a breeze!